AptElements/GitSub/README.md

 # Rationale

-Mechanisms such as GitHub WebHooks are proprietary and cannot be interfaced with any standard tools.
-GitSub comes from a strong desire to receive updates from any Git hosting service, in a standardised way.
+Mechanisms such as GitHub WebHooks are proprietary and cannot be interfaced with standard tools.
+GitSub comes from a strong desire to receive updates from any Git hosting service, in a standardised, plug-and-play way.

 # Specification